Why has my veterinarian recommended at-home subcutaneous fluid treatment?

 How do you administer the fluids?

 Choose a comfortable location where you will give your dog the fluids.
 If your dog is smaller, this may be on a table, countertop, or on your lap.
 If your dog is larger, this may be on the floor.

 "Be sure both of you are in a position that will be comfortable for about 10-15 minutes."

-3. Pick up a loose roll of skin in one of the above locations.
+- Pick up a loose roll of skin in one of the above locations shown in the illustration.

-4. Lay the point of the needle at the base of the roll of skin with the needle level with the dog's body and pointing toward the dog's head, assuming that the dog is in an upright or standing position.
+- Lay the point of the needle at the base of the roll of skin with the needle level with the dog's body and pointing toward the dog's head, assuming that the dog is in an upright or standing position.

-5. Advance the needle slightly forward while pulling the roll of skin backward.
-This motion should be firm and steady, not shaky and timid, and willplace the point of the needle just under the skin.
+- Advance the needle slightly forward while pulling the roll of skin towards the needle.
+This motion should be firm and steady, not shaky and timid, and will place the point of the needle just under the skin.

-NOTE: Some dogs are more cooperative if they are placed in a box not much larger than the dog.
-Alternatively, some dogs respond better to being wrapped lightly in a towel; in some cases, just covering the head will relax the dog. .
+NOTE: Some small dogs are more cooperative if they are placed in a box not much larger than the dog.
+Alternatively, some dogs respond better to being wrapped lightly in a towel; in some cases, just covering the head will relax the dog.
 Experiment with different locations and techniques until you find the most comfortable technique for you and your dog.
-Most dogs will become quickly used to fluid administration.
-Your dog may seem nervous the first few times, but most become comfortable by the fourth or fifth administration.
+Most dogs will quickly become used to fluid administration.
+Your dog may seem nervous the first few times, but most are comfortable by the fourth or fifth administration.